realiarthur/react-fieldset/README.md

 readOnly | boolean or function(context) | Will be executed if function, and provided to inner components. **Nested FieldSet have higher priority** to set this prop.
 ...props | any | All other props will be provided to connected component as they are, from whole context tree.

-**connectToFieldSet()** - HoC for make inner components connected with FieldSet.
+**connectToFieldSet()** - HoC (higher order component) for make inner components connected with FieldSet.
 Allows for connected component to have props:

 Prop | Type | Description
 -----|------|-----------